What Is Obstructive Sleep Apnea?

 - Trouble getting up in the mornings

-If you share a bed with someone, they'll probably notice it before you do.
+If you share a bed with someone, they'll probably notice your sleep apnea before you do.

-Symptoms in children may not be as obvious.
+Symptoms in children may not be as clear.
 They may include:

 - Choking or drooling